bernhardrieder/PCGML-Game-Mechanics/README.md

 # Using Procedural Content Generation via Machine Learning as a Game Mechanic
 This repository is all about my master thesis addressing the open problem of "Using Procedural Content Generation via Machine Learning as a Game Mechanic," and is written for the study program "Game Engineering and Simulation Technologies" at the University of Applied Sciences Technikum Wien, Vienna, Austria.
-Summerville et al. initially introduced the concept of using PCGML for, e.g., level generation and also other application.
-One leading open issue stated in the paper about PCGML is the use of PCGMl as a game mechanic which is addressed by this thesis.
+Summerville et al. initially introduced the concept of using procedural content generation via machine learning for, e.g., level generation and also other application.
+One leading open issue stated in the paper about procedural content generation via machine learning is the use of it as a game mechanic which is addressed by this thesis.

 ## Repository Breakdown
 There are two main projects in this repository:
 - The master thesis, written in LaTeX.
-- A prototype game scenario which uses Procedural Content Generation via Machine Learning (PCGML) as a game mechanic.
+- A prototype game scenario which uses procedural content generation vie machine learning as a game mechanic.
 The prototype folder contains the actual Unreal Engine 4 project and a test environment in which I tested the Python scripts before using them in the engine.

 ## Playable Prototype
 Unfortunately, it is not possible to package the current version of the prototype due to a packaging error in the Unreal Engine Python plugin fork.
 Therefore, to test the prototype you need to follow the next chapter.